Non-conservative Mass Transfer as a Formation Channel for Gaia Black Hole System: Discussion

 \section{Discussion}

-In this Letter, we present a new evolutionary model that, with minimal assumptions and little fine-tuning, reproduces the formation of the Gaia BH1 and BH2 systems remarkably well.
-Our scenario assumes fully non-conservative mass transfer, with all transferred material lost from the system while carrying the specific angular momentum of the donor’s center of mass.
-Mass loss from the donor’s vicinity is physically plausible in wide, unequal-mass binaries such as the studied progenitors of the Gaia BH systems due to: Roche-lobe sizes of the components, eruptive mass loss driven by the donor’s high-opacity subsurface layers or donor’s self accretion (as discussed in detail in Section~\ref{sec: mechanism}).
-Although our prescription is idealized and likely does not capture, for example, the exact mass-loss rate, it provides a useful starting point, emphasizing that the true mass-loss process is likely more complex than what is typically implemented in most current binary evolution models.
-Below, we outline the caveats of this scenario and briefly discuss its potential implications for other populations of binary systems.
+In this Letter, we present a new evolutionary model that successfully reproduces the formation of the Gaia BH1 and BH2 systems.
+Our scenario assumes fully non-conservative mass transfer, with most of the material ($\gtrsim 95-100 \%$) lost from the system carrying the specific angular momentum of the donor’s center of mass.
+We argue that such a mass loss mode from the vicinity of donor is physically plausible in wide, unequal-mass binaries with massive donors like the Gaia BH progenitors due to several independent factors: possible eruptive mass loss driven by high-opacity subsurface layers, unequal Roche-lobe sizes or sub-synchronous donor rotation, and self-accretion (see Sec.~\ref{sec: mechanism}).
+At present, it is unclear which mechanism, or combination of mechanisms, provides the primary source of low–angular-momentum mass loss.
+We note also that while scenario with bipolar outflows from high-opacity layers favor rotating donors, self-accretion requires sub-synchronous rotation.
+Determining the dominant process is beyond the state of the art and capabilities of current 1D stellar-evolution models.
+Although our prescription is idealized and may not capture well the exact details, such as e.g., mass-loss rate, it provides a motivation for developing more complex mass-transfer models that account for the properties of the progenitors.
+In Section \ref{sec: caveats}, we outline possible caveats of the adopted methodology and discuss the limitations of the proposed scenario.

+In Section \ref{sec: BH_population}, using population synthesis, we estimate the formation efficiency of Gaia BH1- and Gaia BH2-like systems and discuss the implications of the adopted angular momentum loss prescriptions, comparing them with a standard model.
+In Section \ref{sec: broader_implications}, we discuss the possible impact on other post-mass-transfer binaries and outline future directions.